 She takes pride in her team’s unique ability to genuinely empathize and understand each client’s situation, and bring all of their collective talent, experience, creativity, and commitment to making them be successful.

-Cheryl holds a BA and Masters of Divinity from Anderson University and completed her PhD coursework in Philosophy and Religion at Claremont Graduate School.
+Cheryl was honored as a 2020 For All Leader of the year by the Great Place to Work® Institute.
+She holds a B.A. and Masters of Divinity from Anderson University and completed her PhD coursework in Philosophy and Religion at Claremont Graduate School.
 She is an active consultant and advisor to nonprofit executives and boards, including ChangeLab Solutions, Yerba Buena Center for the Arts, and Out & Equal, and previously chaired the board of anti-slavery group Not For Sale from 2011-2015.
 She is a sought-after advisor and speaker on change, leadership, and culture.
+Cheryl is a member of Forbes Business Council.

 I have over 25 years experience building organizations that thrive—for employees, for customers and in terms of business outcomes.
 I love helping other leaders do that as a consulting partner and I love the challenge and the “sacred trust” of doing that as the CEO and owner of Blue Beyond Consulting.